usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Through both sprints, you’ll apply techniques to **create a culture of innovation within your sphere of influence**—one that empowers you and those around you to lead change and guide customers toward the best solutions.

-Learning Objectives
+### Learning Objectives

 By the end of this module, you will be able to:

-* Define what it means to be a change agent and identify your individual change style
+* Define what it means to be a change agent and identify your individual change style.

-* Apply strategies to influence and engage stakeholders effectively
+* Apply strategies to influence and engage stakeholders effectively.

-* Build and leverage networks and coalitions to support change efforts
+* Build and leverage networks and coalitions to support change efforts.

-* Describe approaches for staying informed about emerging technologies and evolving practices
+* Describe approaches for staying informed about emerging technologies and evolving practices.

-* Identify opportunities to scale successful practices across teams or organizations
+* Identify opportunities to scale successful practices across teams or organizations.

-* Develop a personal plan for contributing to and promoting change within your agency and beyond
+* Develop a personal plan for contributing to and promoting change within your agency and beyond.

-* Apply techniques to foster a culture of innovation that enables effective leadership and customer engagement
+* Apply techniques to foster a culture of innovation that enables effective leadership and customer engagement.

 ---
 ## Preparing for and Having an Influence Conversation

-Introduction
+### Introduction

 You recently practiced influence conversations as a way to engage a variety of stakeholders.